luigiberducci/v-v-project-2018/README.md

 ## Built With

-* [MATLAB & Simulink](http://www.mathworks.com/downloads/) - The software mainly used in the project
+* [MATLAB & Simulink](http://www.mathworks.com/downloads/) - The software used in the project

 ## Authors
 * **Luigi Berducci** - *Initial work* - [luigiberducci](https://github.com/luigiberducci)